bensultan1985/ontology-wiki-project/README.md

 -I would use Mantine's notification components to notify the user with error and success messages.

 -With TypeScript, I would create proper Types for the data, to ensure that data comes in as expected.

+-Separate out large components into cleaner, smaller components.

+-Organize style data to create an app that is more thematically customizable.

+-The concept edit modal allows parentIds and child Ids to be linked to concepts, but ideally, we would link these by display name instead of the actual IDs.
+This is more user friendly.

 ## Getting Started